-All of us are different in many ways, including physically.
-Some of these differences are within our power to influence, while others are out of our control.
-Each of us should focus on being the best we can be and showing respect toward others.
+All of us are different in many ways, both physically and in terms of ability.
+Some of these qualities are within our power to influence, while others are out our of control.
+Each of us should focus on staying healthy, being the best we can be, and showing respect for others and their abilities.
+With maturity comes the capacity to think about how our actions toward others make them feel.
+And as we learn to think for ourselves, we are better able to cope with how we perceive that others view us.